Hobo-Hilly/NetworkPlus/Network-Fundies/Subnetting-Scenarios/README.md

           0 and 1 = 0
           1 and 1 = 1

 You use ANDing most often when comparing an IP address to its subnet mask.
-The end result of ANDing these two numbers together is to yield the network number of that address.
+The end result of ANDing these two numbers together is to yield the network number Network ID of that address.

 192.168.100.115 == 11000000.10101000.01100100.01110011